hbctraining/Peak_analysis_workshop/lessons/06_peak_visualization_with_igv.md

 <img src="../img/IGV_logo.jpeg"  width="150">
 </p>

 When working with next-generation sequecing data, it can be helpful to visualize your analysis.
-[Integrate Genomics Viewer (IGV)](https://igv.org/) is an open-source desktop genome visualization tool, which supports visualization for a wide variety of file formats including:
+[Integrative Genomics Viewer (IGV)](https://igv.org/) is an open-source desktop genome visualization tool that supports visualization for a wide variety of file formats including:

 - BED
 - bigWig